OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

 This debugging process works only for custom functions that **don't use a shared runtime**.
-To create a custom function that doesn't use a shared runtime, follow the steps in the [Create custom functions in Excel](../tutorials/excel-tutorial-create-custom-functions.md) tutorial and install an **Excel Custom Functions Add-in project** with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).
+A custom function that doesn't use a shared runtime is an **Excel Custom Functions Add-in project** created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 This debugging process doesn't work with projects that are created with the **Office Add-in project containing the manifest only** option in the Yeoman generator.
 The scripts that are referred to later in this article aren't installed with that option.
 To debug an add-in that is created with this option, see the instructions in one of these articles, as appropriate.